briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 an instant bingo game, except as provided in Section 517.09(d);
     11. _(11)_ Pay fees to any person who provides refreshments to the participants in an instant bingo game;

+    12. _(12)_

-    12. _(12)_ A.   Allow instant bingo tickets or cards to be sold to bingo game operators at a premises at which the organization sells instant bingo tickets or cards or to be sold to employees of a D permit holder who are working at a premises at which instant bingo tickets or cards are sold;
+        _(A)_ Allow instant bingo tickets or cards to be sold to bingo game operators at a premises at which the organization sells instant bingo tickets or cards or to be sold to employees of a D permit holder who are working at a premises at which instant bingo tickets or cards are sold;

         2. _(B)_ Subsection (a)(12)A. of this section does not prohibit a licensed charitable organization or a bingo game operator from giving any person an instant bingo ticket as a prize in place of a cash prize won by a participant in an instant bingo game.
 In no case shall an instant bingo ticket or card be sold or provided for a price different from the price printed on it by the manufacturer on either the instant bingo ticket or card or on the game flare.

     13. _(13)_ Fail to display its bingo license, and the serial numbers of the deal of instant bingo tickets or cards to be sold, conspicuously at each premises at which it sells instant bingo tickets or cards;

     14. _(14)_ Possess a deal of instant bingo tickets or cards that was not purchased from a distributor licensed under Ohio R.C.
 2915.081 as reflected on an invoice issued by the distributor that contains all of the information required by Section 517.11(f);

     15. _(15)_ Fail, once it opens a deal of instant bingo tickets or cards, to continue to sell the tickets or cards in that deal until the tickets or cards with the top two highest tiers of prizes in that deal are sold;

     16. _(16)_ Possess bingo supplies that were not obtained in accordance with Ohio R.C.
 2915.01 to 2915.13.

 2. _(b)_ A charitable organization may purchase, lease, or use instant bingo ticket dispensers to sell instant bingo tickets or cards.

 3. _(c)_ Whoever violates subsection (a) of this section or a rule adopted under Ohio R.C.
 2915.091(C) is guilty of illegal instant bingo conduct.
 Except as otherwise provided in this subsection, illegal instant bingo conduct is a misdemeanor of the first degree.
 If the offender previously has been convicted of a violation of subsection (a) of this section or of such a rule, illegal instant bingo conduct is a felony and shall be prosecuted under appropriate